College of Saint Benedict and Saint John's University

-The College of Saint Benedict and Saint John's University are two closely related private, Catholic higher education institutions in Minnesota.
-The College of Saint Benedict is a women's college located in St. Joseph, while Saint John's University (nicknamed Johnnies) is a men's college in Collegeville.
-Students at the institutions, both of which are Benedictine, have a shared curriculum and access to the resources of both campuses.
+The College of Saint Benedict and Saint John's University (CSBSJU) are two closely related private, Benedictine liberal arts colleges in Minnesota.
+The College of Saint Benedict is a college for women in St. Joseph and Saint John's University is a university for men in Collegeville.
+Students at the institutions have a shared curriculum and access to the resources of both campuses.
+Together, the College of Saint Benedict and Saint John's University offer over 70 areas of study to undergraduate students, plus graduate programs in nursing and theology.

 History

 College of Saint Benedict

-The College of St. Benedict is a four-year undergraduate institution.
-The college opened in 1913, with six students enrolled, and grew out of St. Benedict's Academy, which was founded by Saint Benedict's Monastery in 1889.
+The College of Saint Benedict opened in 1913, with six students enrolled, and grew out of St. Benedict's Academy, which was founded by Saint Benedict's Monastery in 1889.
 The Benedictine community incorporated CSB in 1961.

+In addition to its undergraduate offerings, CSB offers three graduate nursing tracks that confer Doctor of Nursing and Master of Science in Nursing degrees.

 Saint John's University

-Saint John's University was founded in 1857 by the Benedictine monks of Saint John's Abbey, having emigrated from the Kingdom of Bavaria, under the patronage of King Ludwig II.
+Saint John's University is the oldest continuously operating institution of higher learning in Minnesota.
+It was founded in 1857 by the Benedictine monks of Saint John's Abbey, having emigrated from the Kingdom of Bavaria, under the patronage of King Ludwig II.
 In addition to its undergraduate offerings, SJU includes Saint John's School of Theology and Seminary (SOT), a graduate school that confers Master of Divinity and master of arts degrees and also prepares seminarians for the priesthood.

 Minnesota Public Radio began on January 22, 1967, when KSJR signed on from the campus of Saint John's University.
 The station's director of broadcasting was SJU alumnus Bill Kling.

 SJU has produced its own coarse-grained bread, Johnnie Bread, since 1856, and used the proceeds to fund projects such as the Abbey Church.

+Saint John's University operated St. John's Indian Industrial School, a Native American residential school from 1885 to 1896.
+In 1888, Indigenous residential school students represented 47 percent of the university's student population.

 Institutional partnership

-Starting in 1955, CSB and SJU began offering joint evening classes.
-The relationship expanded soon after CSB incorporated in 1961, and since then the two institutions have shared a common academic program.
-Men and women attend classes together on both campuses.
-About 4,000 students are enrolled in CSB/SJU combined.
-They attend coed classes taught by a joint faculty of approximately 350 professors, mostly full-time, permanent appointees.
+Starting in 1955, CSB and SJU began offering joint evening classes, where men and women attend classes together on both campuses.
+They began sharing a common academic program in the 1960s, and a classes now are co-educational and taught by a shared faculty of approximately 300 professors, mostly full-time, permanent appointees.
+About 3,000 students are enrolled in CSB and SJU.

+Prior to 2022, the two institutions were led by separate presidents.
+Brian J. Bruess became the first person to serve as president of both the College of Saint Benedict and Saint John's University on July 1, 2022, succeeding transitional presidents Laurie Hamen and James Mullen.